tikv/rfcs/text/2018-10-25-batch-split.md

 }
 ```

-Add  `AskBatchSplit`  to replace `AskSplit` , it is called when TiKV produces some split keys for one Region and asks PD to allocate new `region_id` and `peer_id` for that Region. `split_count`  in `AskBatchSplitRequest` indicates the number of Region to be generated, and `AskBatchSplitResponse` returns all new allocated ids to TiKV.
+Add  `AskBatchSplit`  to replace `AskSplit` , it is called when TiKV produces some split keys for one Region and asks PD to allocate new `region_id` and `peer_id` for that Region. `split_count`  in `AskBatchSplitRequest` indicates the number of Region to be generated, and `AskBatchSplitResponse` returns all new allocated IDs to TiKV.

 Add  `ReportBatchSplit` to replace `ReportBatchSplit`, it is called when TiKV finish splitting Region. `ReportBatchSplitRequest` takes all metas of new generated Region for PD to update PD's related information.